ografov/dev-interview/dev-interview.md

 ## CSharp

+1. How does C# handle encapsulation?
+2. Explain nullable types.
-1. Extension methods.
+3. Extension methods.
-2. Yield.
-3. What's difference between `throw` and `throw ex`?
+4. What's difference between `throw` and `throw ex`?
+5. When you would choose to define a type as a `struct` instead of `class` and why?
+6. Stack vs. Heap?
+7. Yield.
+8. Generics.

 ## JavaScript